 Advances in plant science have brought about tremendous improvements in the understanding of the plant immune system yet there has been little progress in translating these discoveries into disease resistant crops in the field.
 Click below to see how we work to change this situation:

-2Blades recognizes that there is an urgent need for the development of disease resistant crops in less developed and subsistence agricultures, and consequently this is a major focus of our activity.
-In such cases, the Foundation will distribute its technologies at no cost through appropriate national and international agencies or through local seed companies.
+2Blades recognizes that there is an urgent need for the development of disease resistant crops in less developed agricultures, and consequently this is a major focus of our activity.
+In such cases, 2Blades aims to provide innovations at low or no cost through agencies working on behalf of small holder farmers.

 In order to most effectively make an impact on crop disease, 2Blades considers a number of criteria to select its programs: